weaverryan/phpsummercamp-symfony/slides/02-Random-number-yaml.md

 `/app_dev.php/random/foo`, it won't match the route.

-* Add another wildcard to the route - like `/random/{limit}/{name}` and also print out this name in your message.
+* Add another wildcard to the route - like `/random/{limit}/{name}` and also print out this name on the page.